FLiMS: a Fast Lightweight 2-way Merger for Sorting: Introduction

 As frequency scaling has stopped being the primary method for achieving performance, the main way of achieving high-throughput/ high-bandwidth in modern systems is now to increase the datapath width.
 This has influenced computer architecture in many aspects, such as with wider single-instruction multiple-data (SIMD) instructions on general purpose processors (CPUs).
 One application that can benefit from high-throughput is sorting, as more data are being able to be processed per cycle.
 This paper presents a high-throughput merger algorithm, that merges two arbitrarily long input lists with high-throughput, exporting \(w\) elements per cycle, assuming the inputs are appropriately provided, such as through banked memories, reading up to \(w\) elements from each of the two input lists per cycle.

-The challenges for the merge operations on FPGAs have been the low clock frequency due to the feedback datapath of the merger consisting the critical path, and also the high resource utilisation in some attempts to remove the feedback datapath.
+The challenges for the merge operations on FPGAs have been the low clock frequency due to the feedback datapath being the critical path, and the high resource utilisation in some attempts to remove the feedback datapath.

 At the time of writing, FLiMS uses the least number of comparators and pipeline stages among the latest mergers.
 It uses a modified version of the bitonic merge block, as found in bitonic sorters (see figure \ref{bits}), repurposed for performing 2-way parallel merge for streaming data.
 All alternative designs require the two input sequences of the bitonic (partial) merger (or the odd-even merge-based equivalent) to be sorted.
 The \emph{main idea} is to relax this condition.
 This idea eliminates the need for expensive rotations before the inputs of the merger \cite{pmt}, or alternative workarounds involving redundant logic \cite{mms,vms,ehms}.